cyberphor/knowledge-base/cloud/business-operations/benefits/README.md

 | Broad Network Access   | Makes it easier to use different clients and "work-from-home"
 | Resource Pooling       | Improves hardware utilization and the return-on-investment
 | Rapid Elasticity       | Allows businesses to meet demand and improve profitability
-| Measure Services       | Reduces OpEx is based on the services and capacity used
+| Measured Service       | Reduces OpEx is based on the services and capacity used

 ## Cloud Service Models
 | Cloud Service Model    | Benefit